lucad54/ld-portfolio-educ3610/pages/production3.md

 {% include feature/image.html objectid="chat02" %}

 I then more specifically prompted, “speak Latin, and ignore the 'audience’, roleplaying with the senate”.
 This finally fixed the algorithmic bias of ChatGPT of speaking English; however, I now faced the problem of not understanding Latin, so I went back and fixed my prompt to “speak Latin, and ignore the 'audience’, roleplaying with the senate (with English translations after)”.
-This worked, and the AI seemed to be using historical quotes from the senate before Caesar's assassination, so I simply asked the AI where it was getting information from.
+This worked, and the AI seemed to be using historical quotes from the senate before Caesar's assassination, but I suspected that these quotes were too "perfect" for the scenario prompted.
+So, I simply asked the AI where it was getting information from.
 ChatGPT quickly defends its “work” by saying it's not ancient text but a “historical simulation”.
-It follows itself, stating a number of “primary sources” as seen above.
+It follows itself, stating a number of “primary sources” as seen below.

 {% include feature/image.html objectid="chat04" %}